 \section{Conclusion}

-We have investigated the utility of nearest neighbour entanglement of a mixture of the ground and first excited states - the subjacent states - which mimic the low but non-zero temperatures of the system, for detection and analysis of quantum phase transitions in one-dimensional $J_1-J_2$ Heisenberg quantum spin models.
-We have shown that concurrence - a measure of two qubit entanglement - can play the role of a good order parameter even if the ground state probability is large compared to that of the first excited state, whereas it is already known that only the ground state concurrence cannot perform the role of a good indicator of phase transition in these models.
+We have investigated the utility of nearest neighbour entanglement of a mixture of the ground and first excited states - the subjacent states - which mimic the low but non-zero temperature states of the system, for detection and analysis of quantum phase transitions in one-dimensional $J_1-J_2$ Heisenberg quantum spin models.
+We want to find signatures of the ground state quantum phase transitions in a given physical system at low but finite temperatures by utilizing the subjacent states.
+This is of significant interest because a real physical system will always be at a finite temperature.
+We try to find the extent to which such a finite-temperature state can mirror the zero-temperature transitions in the system.
+We have studied the dependencies of the critical phase transition point on the mixing probability, and found that concurrence - a measure of two-qubit entanglement - can play the role of a good order parameter even if the ground state probability is large compared to that of the first excited state, whereas it is already known that the ground state concurrence itself cannot perform the role of a good indicator of phase transition in these models.